 To achieve this result, he spent...threeyears molding it with his own hands!
 He finished it in 1625 with great care.
 In the sculpture of Apollo and Daphne, Bernini turned the poetics of the myth 'The Metamorphosis of Ovid' into a single marble image.

-The work depicts a young Apollo, mad with passionate love, chasing the nymph Daphne who flees in anguish, who begins to transform into a beautiful laurel tree before the astonished gaze of her stalker.
-I suggest that when observing the sculpture, you take a walk around it because the perspective changes a lot depending on the place, Daphne's hands transformed into laurel branches will leave you open-mouthed!
+The work represents a young Apollo, who, mad with passionate love, pursues the nymph Daphne, who flees in anguish and begins to transform into a beautiful laurel tree before the astonished gaze of her stalker.
+I suggest that when observing the sculpture, you take a walk around it because the perspective changes a lot depending on the site.
+Daphne's hands transformed into laurel branches will leave you with your mouth open!

 2. The Rape of Proserpina, his most dramatic work

-If we continue with our sculptural route through Bernini's works, we will come across 'The Rape of Proserpina', an artistic ensemble that represents the tragic abduction of Pluto, god of the underworld, to Proserpina, daughter of Jupiter and Ceres.
+If we continue our sculptural route through Bernini's works, we will come across 'The Rape of Proserpina', an artistic ensemble that represents the tragic abduction of Pluto, god of the underworld, to Proserpina, daughter of Jupiter and Ceres.
 What impressed me the most?
-In the sculpture that gives a sense of drama, the characters look like flesh and blood.
+In the sculpture that gives a sense of drama, the characters seem to be flesh and blood.

 Another of Bernini's wonders that you can contemplate in the Borghese Gallery is the sculpture of the last representation of David, a figure that had been approached in the previous two centuries by the greats of art such as Donatello and Michelangelo.

-Specifically, the piece depicts the future King David, one of the characters of the Old Testament, who is able to defeat the giant Goliath by throwing a stone and with great effort.
-For the first time, it presents him as a man, with his virtues and flaws, rather than as a victorious hero.
+Specifically, the piece represents the future King David, one of the characters of the Old Testament, who is able to defeat the giant Goliath by throwing a stone and with great effort.
+For the first time, it presents him as a man, with his virtues and faults, rather than as a victorious hero.